rhellwege/Mazer/README.md

 # Mazer
 A minimalist commandline interface maze generator and solver.
 Note that all mazes generated are true traditional mazes where each cell is visited once.
-This was created as part of a project for Professor Nadia Ahmed's CS1D class to demonstrate path finding algorithims.
+This was created as part of a project for Professor Nadia Ahmed's CS1D class to demonstrate maze generation and path finding algorithms.

 ## How to download
 - You can download the release.zip from the releases tab